-This section presents our proposed development process for critical embedded systems.
-It is possible to say that this process supports the safe design of the system's architecture using MDE's principles.
+Our proposed design-process for critical embedded systems supports the safe design of the system's architecture using MDE's principles.
 By safe design we mean that the resulting system architecture goes through several verification steps in order to assure its correctness.
 To reach this goal it is performed a sequence of model transformations, which starts with an AADL model and finishes with an automaton model that can be verified.
 This section skips the details of the verification chain (which is covered in the next section) and concentrates in the high-level steps of the proposed process, which are shown in Figure 1.